renlulu/ParseProject/ZenGo/project.md

 ---
+name: ZenGo
-name: ZenGodescription: A crypto wallet that allows its users to send crypto freely with no maximum or minimum amounts and no extra fees.
+description: A crypto wallet that allows its users to send crypto freely with no maximum or minimum amounts and no extra fees.
 ZenGo is a keyless crypto wallet, using facial biometrics to secure the wallet.
 logo: yes
 categories: Wallet
 status: Live